Raffle Game Ideas: Formats and Creative Basket Themes

 What are the best raffle game ideas for fundraisers?

 50/50 raffles, basket raffles, wine pulls, reverse raffles, and online raffles consistently perform well.
-Pair game formats with themed baskets—spa, date night, game night—to increase ticket sales.
-[9 raffle games to help you raise more](/9-raffle-games-to-help-you-raise-more-money) has detailed format comparisons.
+Pair game formats with themed baskets: spa, date night, game night, to increase ticket sales.
+9 raffle games to help you raise more has detailed format comparisons.

 Share this answer